Blog

 Keywords

-Patella fracture rehabilitation, preventing setbacks, fracture healing, physiotherapy, weight-bearing recommendations, joint stiffness, bone cement, non-union, expert care, patient communication, multidisciplinary team, MSK Doctors, Professor Paul Lee.
+Patella fracture rehabilitation, preventing setbacks, fracture healing, physiotherapy, weight-bearing recommendations, joint stiffness, non-union, expert care, patient communication, multidisciplinary team, MSK Doctors, Professor Paul Lee.

 References